walmartlabs/concord-website/docs/processes-v2/migration.md

         x: 234
 ```

-In addition, task inputs can be implicit:
+In addition, task inputs are implicit:

 ```yaml
 configuration: